Merino breeders: Avoid common issues affecting wool production

 The excellent quality of Merino wool has been honed by hundreds of years of farming expertise and superior breeding – resulting in the strong, fine wool that has become one of the world’s most useful textiles.

 To maintain a consistently high grade of wool, it’s important to stay vigilant and aware of the different reasons your latest yield could vary in weight, diameter, length and staple strength.
 A client of ours, John Wheaten from Boorooma Merinos, has achieved excellent results and improved general health and production of his Merino flock.
 Read on to discover ways of improving your wool production.

 Using Beachport Liquid Minerals every 6 weeks throughout pre-joining, pre-lambing & lactation periods will ensure a rising plane of nutrition in ewes helping with feed conversion, protein production and mineral profiling.
 Using Beachport all year round may help with conception rates, a tighter drop of lambs, stronger weaner weights and getting ewes and maiden ewes in to lamb quicker.
 The key to success at first joining is nutrition.

 Maintenance throughout pregnancy is key.
 Maintaining good ewe condition throughout all stages of pregnancy will help with the amount of clean fleece weight produced and can possibly improve staple strength.
 A Merino lamb’s future wool production is affected by ewe nutrition during pregnancy.

-According to Bruce Agars from Elliston, with BLM the sheep get a greater range of trace elements, becoming healthier animals as a result.
-All his sheep get BLM.
-He makes sure the lambing ewes all receive BLM in the last 6 weeks before they lamb, and has seen a marked improvement in the lambs from birth.
+According to Bruce Agars from Elliston, with Beachport the sheep get a greater range of trace elements, becoming healthier animals as a result.
+All his sheep get Beachport.
+He makes sure the lambing ewes all receive Beachport in the last 6 weeks before they lamb, and has seen a marked improvement in the lambs from birth.